bruvellu/cephalic-furrow/3-text/furrow.md

 ## Laser ablation experiments

 We performed laser ablations in a Yokogawa CSU-X1 confocal spinning disk, an EMCCD camera (Andor iXon DU-888), and the software AndorIQ for image acquisition.
 We attached dechorionated embryos laterally to a MatTek glass-bottom petri dish and covered the samples with water, and performed the ablations using a Titanium Sapphire Chameleon Ultra II (Coherent) laser at 800\ nm tuned down from 80\ MHz to 20\ kHz with a pulse-picker.
 The laser power measured before the microscope port was 6\ mW and the pixel dwell time for scanning was 2\ µs.
 To ensure the cut, we repeated the scan ten consecutive times along a single cell, acquiring a single slice with a 60x/1.2NA water immersion objective with 0.18\ µm XY-resolution and 200\ ms time-steps.
 We ablated each embryo just once.
-The temperature was maintained at 28°\ C. To analyze the ablation data, we created a line crossing the edges of the ablated cell perpendicular to the cut and generated a kymograph using the *Multi Kymograph* Fiji plugin ({!@fig:ablation}).
-We then binarized the kymographs, measured the distance between cell edges over the first 30\ s after the cut, and performed a linear fit of the data to obtain the recoil velocity ({!@fig:ablation}).
+The temperature was maintained at 28°\ C. To analyze the ablation data, we created a line crossing the edges of the ablated cell perpendicular to the cut and generated a kymograph using the *Multi Kymograph* Fiji plugin ({!@fig:ablation-analysis}).
+We then binarized the kymographs, measured the distance between cell edges over the first 30\ s after the cut, and performed a linear fit of the data to obtain the recoil velocity ({!@fig:ablation-analysis}).

 <!--TODO: Add methods describing tissue cuts on SD3!!!-->